Eschatologue/CM_wiki/docs/class/paladin/index.md

 ### Level 3: Channel Divinity

 You can channel divine energy directly from the Outer Planes, using that energy to fuel magical effects.
-You start with one such effect: Divine Sense, which is described below.
-Other Paladin features give additional Channel Divinity effect options.
+You start with one such effect: **Divine Sense**, which is described below.
+Other Paladin features give additional **:ui-chdiv-pal: Channel Divinity** effect options.
 Each time you use this Channel Divinity, you choose which effect to create from among those you have from this class.

-You can use Channel Divinity twice.
+You can use **:ui-chdiv-pal: Channel Divinity** twice.
 You regain one expended use when you finish a **:rest-short: Short Rest**, and you regain all expended uses when you finish a **:rest-long: Long Rest**.
-You gain additional uses when you reach certain Paladin levels, as shown in the Channel Divinity column of the Paladin table.
+You gain additional uses when you reach certain Paladin levels, as shown in the **:ui-chdiv-pal: Channel Divinity** column of the Paladin table.

-If a Channel Divinity effect requires a saving throw, the DC equals the Spell Save DC from this class's Spellcasting feature.
+If a **:ui-chdiv-pal: Channel Divinity** effect requires a saving throw, the DC equals the Spell Save DC from this class's Spellcasting feature.

+#### :ui-chdiv-pal: Divine Sense

-**Divine Sense**{ .inl } As a **:rsc-b: Bonus Action**{ .rsc }, you can open your awareness to detect Celestials, Fiends, and Undead.
+As a **:rsc-b: Bonus Action**{ .rsc }, you can open your awareness to detect Celestials, Fiends, and Undead.
 For the next 10 minutes or until you have the Incapacitated condition, you know the location of any creature of those types within 60 feet of yourself, and you know its creature type.
 Within the same radius, you also detect the presence of any place or object that has been consecrated or desecrated, as with the [:spell-lv5: Hallow] spell.

 ### Level 3: Paladin Subclass